dmulholl/mp3cat/readme.md

 ## Installation

 MP3Cat is written in Go.
-If you have Go installed you can run:
+If you have a Go development environment installed you can run:

     $ go get github.com/dmulholland/mp3cat/mp3cat